Hanif Kara: Awards and honours

 Kara was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to architecture, engineering and education.

 AKT II (Adams Kara Taylor)

 AKT II is a structural engineering company based in central London.
 The company was founded in 1996 by Hanif Kara, Albert Williamson-Taylor and Robin Adams.
-AKT II is famous for its combination of engineering and design processes.
+AKT II is known for its combination of engineering and design processes.